Menu

 6 questions to ask before buying a hybrid life/LTC insurance

-Last updated on January 27th, 2021 at 06:38 am
+Last updated on May 16th, 2024 at 02:41 am

 Are you thinking of buying hybrid life insurance?
 Well, more people are opting to purchase hybrid life-LTC insurance since traditional LTC insurance comes with a lose-all risk.
 Hybrid insurance is a combination of life insurance & LTC policy, which means you get a death benefit in the case you don’t need care.